CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.objectives.md

 - Make use of the `PDO_PGSQL` driver to enable access from PHP to PostgreSQL databases.

-- Identify the components of `PDO_PGSQL DSN`.
+- Identify the parameters of `PDO_PGSQL DSN`.

-- Create an object with an instance of the `PDO` class.
+- Create an object as an instance of the `PDO` class.

-- Make use of the `try-catch` statement to catch any exception during connection.
+- Apply the `try` and `catch` statements to catch any exceptions during connection.

-- Construct a PHP application connecting to a PostgreSQL database server.
+- Write a PHP program connecting to a PostgreSQL database server.